justinmk/vim-sneak/README.md

 ### Bugs

-Sneak is designed to be well-behaved and bug-free.
-There should be no surprises except pleasant surprises—like "OMG, it actually works".
+Sneak is built to be well-behaved and annoyance-free.
 If you find a bug, please report it, and perhaps include the output of:

     :call sneak#debug#report()